 With the assistance of the General Secretary, keep up-to-date lists of members of the Branch with private and business addresses, telephone and fax numbers, and e-mail addresses and notify the General Secretary of any changes of these details.

+Responsibilities of the Sub-Branch and Chapter Secretaries

+The responsibilities of the Sub-Branch and Chapter Secretaries are the same as those of the Branch Secretaries except that the communication channel is now via the Branch and not directly to EXCO.

 Responsibilities of Branch Treasurer

 The Branch Treasurer shall: